ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

    :alt: TransitionActionConditions_ExitWH
    :width: 80%

-Now that the overall structure of nodes and transition rules of the cropping sequence has been defined in the ``RotationManager``, the next step is to generate suitable *manager* scripts that will be called upon by the transition rules (i.e., the arcs).
+Now that the overall structure of nodes and transition rules of the cropping sequence has been defined in the ``RotationManager``, the next step is to update these *manager* scripts that are called upon by the transition rules.
+This is the actual more tricky part.
+As specified further above, our current *"manager"* scripts for sowing and harvesting were simply copied from the previous tutorial example.
+The only updates that have been implemented so far (as part of the provided starting *APSIMX file*) was to update the parameter values within the *"manager"* scripts to consider reasonable values for each crop (sowing window, planting density, etc.).
-For this, we again have to generate such *manager* scripts within the ``Paddock`` node of the simulation tree and then call them in the transition rules.
+Instead, we now need to modify the **C# code** of the *manager* scripts in a more substantial way to represent the further above defined cropping sequencing rules.

 Absolute water availability